 - Structural abnormalities of the urinary tract

-- Urine backflow associated with enlarged prostate or heavy lifting
+- Urine backflow associated with an enlarged prostate or heavy lifting

 - Enlarged prostate pushing against the bladder

 Recent surgery to the urinary tract may interfere with the structure of the epididymis or the surrounding tissues, resulting in inflammation and symptoms of epididymitis.

 Additionally, men with an uncircumcised penis are at a heightened risk of the condition, although this is thought to be linked to an increased susceptibility to infection in the area.

 Causes, symptoms and management of Epididymitis - Dr. Teena S Thomas

 Amiodarone, which is a medication that is used to manage arrhythmias or an abnormal heart rhythm, has also been associated as a causative factor of epididymitis.
 Low doses of this medication are not linked to an increased risk of epididymitis; rather, higher doses may cause the condition.